“A brilliant, engaging read about the life of a literary icon and, until now, unrecognized founder of the organic movement.”

 MICHAEL W. TWITTY, THE COOKING GENE

-Signed books will be available for sale from White Whale Bookstore.
+Signed copies of The Planter of Modern Life available for sale from White Whale Bookstore.